How to Start a Food Blog Today with WordPress – Beginner’s Guide

 While some of these plugins are food blog-related, others are simply those that will add some essential features that no WordPress blog should be without.

-There are many very well designed plugins just for the purposes of making a food blogger’s life easier and so much more fun.
-Some of these plugins will add a professional and consistent “recipe card” to your websites, this allows users to easily download and print the recipe and keep a piece of your website with them.
-It’s little details like this that makes users want to come back to your site for a second time, then maybe even a third time.
+There are many very well-designed plugins just for the purposes of making a food blogger’s life easier and so much more fun.
+Some of these plugins will add a professional and consistent “recipe card” to your websites, allowing users to easily download and print the recipe and keep a piece of your website with them.
+Little details like this make users want to come back to your site for a second time, then maybe even a third time.

 Furthermore, Google has recently started identifying appropriately structured recipes in their search engine results.
-This means that this type of content will now stand out in the search results and hopefully drive more visitors to your site.
-If you want to take advantage of this feature, be sure to look for an appropriate plugin.
+This type of content will now stand out in the search results and hopefully drive more visitors to your site.
+If you want to take advantage of this feature, look for an appropriate plugin.

-This particular plugin is important for food blogging sites specifically because it helps optimize your recipes for search engines.
-This means Google will be able to identify your content as a recipe and list it in their results accordingly.
+This plugin is important for food blogging sites because it helps optimize your recipes for search engines.
+This means Google can identify your content as a recipe and list it in their results accordingly.
 The result is that your content will stand out in the search engines and send more traffic to your food blog.

-Other features of the Recipe Card plugin include the ability to display nutritional data about your recipes, as well as giving your readers the option of easily printing and saving your dishes.
+Other features of the Recipe Card plugin include the ability to display nutritional data about your recipes and give your readers the option of easily printing and saving your dishes.

 The free Recipe Card plugin not only makes it easier and faster for you to add recipes to your blog, but it also makes them easier to follow for your visitors.

-The BigOven Recipe SEO plugin is another option for optimizing your recipes posts for the search engines.
+The BigOven Recipe SEO plugin is another option for optimizing your recipes posts for search engines.

-This is a newly released food blog plugin for WordPress, but it’s one that adds a few useful features to your website for free.
+This newly released food blog plugin for WordPress, but it adds a few useful features to your website for free.

 By using this plugin, the recipes on your blog will have a more straightforward and uniform appearance, helping to make them more easily digestible by your readers.